Selimach/visualization/README.md

 [4- Finance](https://github.com/Selimach/visualization/tree/master/Financial)

 a - High-frequency charts of daily SMI (Swiss Market Index), with the possibility of combining several charts.
+The second part is an attempt to run some predictions.
+For those interested by time series and forecasting, I can recommand [Forecasting: Principles and Practice](https://otexts.com/fpp3) by Rob J Hyndman and George Athanasopoulos